antor44/livestream_video/README.md

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

 Playlist4Whisper is an application designed to display playlists for 'livestream_video.sh'.
 It plays online videos and utilizes AI technology to transcribe audio into text.
-The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options."
+The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options.

 Author: Antonio R. Version: 2.08 License: GPL 3.0